-How do we prepare for a future with self-driving cars?
+How do we prepare for a future with driverless cars?
 Panel discussion on June 23.
 2017 with reporter Ian Telfer.

 Futurist Liselotte Lyngsø attended a panel discussion broadcasted on Radio New Zealand RNZ where the main focus was what a world with driverless cars is going to look like.